berndporr/caffe_espresso/docs/index.md

     }

 If you do publish a paper where Caffe helped your research, we encourage you to cite the framework for tracking by [Google Scholar](https://scholar.google.com/citations?view_op=view_citation&hl=en&citation_for_view=-ltRSM0AAAAJ:u5HHmVD_uO8C).

-## Contacting Us

-Join the [caffe-users group](https://groups.google.com/forum/#!forum/caffe-users) to ask questions and discuss methods and models.
-This is where we talk about usage, installation, and applications.

-Framework development discussions and thorough bug reports are collected on [Issues](https://github.com/BVLC/caffe/issues).

 ## Acknowledgements